 Punjab is the land of hard-working farmers.
-Agriculture is the main occupation of Punjabi people.
+Agriculture is the main occupation of the Punjabi people.
 Punjab is known as the Food Basket of India.
-This state has an important role in the green revolution in India, which began in 1968 under the leadership of Lal Bahadur Shastri and Indira Gandhi.
+This state played an important role in the green revolution in India, which began in 1968 under the leadership of Lal Bahadur Shastri and Indira Gandhi.
 By 1970, Punjab was producing 70% of India’s food grains, and farmers’ incomes were rising by more than 70%.
 Punjab’s success during the Green Revolution became a model for other states.
 Punjab has been a leader in agricultural development and food production in India since gaining independence.

 Punjab is also a major contributor to rice production in India, producing around 12% of the country’s rice.
 In 2021-2022, Punjab contributed 20% of the total rice procured by the Food Corporation of India.
 In 2023, Punjab produced more than 13 million metric tons of rice.
 However, paddy cultivation in Punjab has also raised concerns about groundwater levels.
 Groundwater levels began to drop in central Punjab and parts of Haryana due to paddy cultivation, which worries Punjabis.
-Now government and farmers are finding alternatives for paddy.
+Now, the government and farmers are finding alternatives for paddy.

 Paddy: